Available in Classic and VPC

 You can view and manage Docker container images uploaded to a specific registry.

-To go to the list of Docker container images uploaded to a registry, follow these steps:
+To open the list of Docker container images in a registry:

 -